Why We All Should All Love and Protect The Cabarete Reef

 Learn why the Cabarete Reef is important and how we can protect it

 Cabarete Bay, formed by a barrier coral reef, is situated on the North Coast of the Dominican Republic.
 This small coastal community of roughly 15,000 full-time residents has a thriving tourism-driven economy.
 Often called the Adventure Capital of the Caribbean, Cabarete is famous for windsurfing, kitesurfing, and wave surfing thanks to year-round warm water, consistent trade winds, and predictable waves.
 The location, topography, and reef combine to create these perfect conditions.
 But there is more to the Cabarete reef than watersports.
-In this post we will explain why the reef is so important and how we can protect it.
+In this post, we will explain why the reef is so important and how we can protect it.

 Reef Ecosystems And Why They Are Important

 The shallow waters off the north coast of the Dominican Republic are blooming with coral reefs.
 Reef ecosystems are often referred to as the rainforests of the marine environment, and for a good reason.
 In much the same fashion that rainforest ecosystems house countless terrestrial species, the reef structures provide homes to roughly 25% of our oceans marine biodiversity.
-In fact, there are some within the scientific community that believe reef ecosystems have the highest biodiversity of any single ecosystem, even more so than tropical rainforests.
+In fact, there are some within the scientific community that believes reef ecosystems have the highest biodiversity of any single ecosystem, even more so than tropical rainforests.

 These rich ecosystems also play a significant role in protecting coastal communities.
 Reef structures essentially serve as natural buffers between the sea and adjacent coastlines.
 They are in fact the most effective natural barriers between the sea and the coast.
 Coral reefs dissipate wave energy.
 Essentially meaning they cause friction or turbulence to slow and even stop waves from continuing on their initial trajectory.
 Imagine a seawall, like those used to protect coastal communities from high tides and tsunamis.
 Reef ecosystems provide the same wave stopping power but without the need for human intervention.
 This protection is particularly crucial in a coastal community such as Cabarete which is exposed to strong winds for much of the year.